kellenvu/anki-tabout/README.md

 1. Copy the directory located at `src/tabout` to your clipboard.

 1. In Anki, go to `Tools > Add-ons > View Files`.
-Past the directory in the place where the add-ons are.
+Paste the directory in the place where the add-ons are.

 1. Restart Anki.